mavropalias/icon-of-com/content/blog/from-lamp-to-the-new-full-js-web-stack-with-node-js-mongodb-jquery-backbone-js-and-other-cool-stuff/index.md

 ---
-title: From LAMP to the new full-JS stack with Node, Mongo, jQuery, Backbone and other cool stuff
+title: From LAMP to the new full-JS stack
 date: '2011-11-02'
 spoiler: Since 1999 I have been developing my websites on the LAMP stack.
 Time for a change.
 ---